 TipRanks has compiled a list of Wednesday’s biggest pre-market stock movements.

-Amid the ongoing tough environment, earnings releases, company-specific news, and other variables seem to have dominated today’s stock market.
+Company-specific news and other variables seem to have dominated today’s stock market.
 Using TipRanks’ new Top Stock Gainers/Losers page, we’ve identified the top five pre-market stock movers, as detailed below.

 5 Biggest Movers